sei-ml/AKALL/README.md

 ### Install and Build:
 #### Install Nvidia Docker toolkit on Ubuntu 18.04 or 20.04:
 Set distribution variable based on your system's configuration.
-Note: only viable on systems equipped with Nvidia VGAs.
-Tested on Nvidia GTX-1080
+Note: only test on systems equipped with Nvidia GPU (Nvidia GTX-1080).
 ```
 distribution=ubuntu18.04
 ```